 As things are now, failure to pay the TV licence fee is a criminal offence, and evaders can end up paying a fine of up to £1,000 or even get sent to jail by the courts, if they don’t pay the fine (but there are ongoing discussions on decriminalising the TV Licence).

-However, if you only watch streaming TV like Netflix or Disney+, and you never watch anything live, then you don’t need a TV licence – but you should inform the licensing body of that, otherwise they may keep sending you notices or inspectors.
+However, if you only watch streaming TV like Disney+ and Netflix, and you never watch anything live (even on Netflix), then you don’t need a TV licence – but you should inform the licensing body of that, otherwise they may keep sending you notices or inspectors.

 What About Twitch And Other Live Streamers?